Buying Used JK Checklist: The Complete Pre-Purchase Inspection Guide

 - Seller is evasive about history

 A good JK is worth waiting for.
 There are plenty available.
+Use our best year JK to buy guide to understand which model years are most reliable and offer the best value.

 Quick Reference Checklist